SHIPS AND SHIPWRECKS ALONG THE MANITOWOC COUNTY SHORE

 Photo

 Schooner314t.H.
-Burger ManitowocBattered by a storm 13 Nov 1904, made it to Milwaukee.
-Skipper was killed.
+Burger ManitowocBattered by a storm Nov 13, 1904.
+Made it to Milwaukee.
+Skipper was killed by the falling of a mst on his boat.
 Ship was never repaired and abandoned.

 1869C.L.
 JohnstonSchooner199t.E.W.
 Packard Manitowoc